mcmasty/Coursera_Capstone/Coursera-Capstone-summary.md

   - Explore all Foursquare Venue information in proximity for each Latitude & Longitude
      - Additional information for Trending venues
      - Calculate the average rating for restaurants to feed into location category
   - Assign a Location category based on the number and rating of venues inside the search radius.
-Location Category initial suggestion.
+Location Category initial suggestion is to be based solely on restaurants.
-    -  **No Plan Needed**  For location with lots of options, indicating you can make a choice spontaneously at the location.
+    -  **No Plan Needed**  For locations with many options (9+), indicating you can make a choice spontaneously at the location.
 If first choice not available, many suitable options close by.
-    - **Review Options**  For location with some options.
+    - **Review Options**  For location with some options (3-8).
 Guidance is to review the options presented and ensure they are suitable.
 If they are not suitable, it would be prudent to make alternative plans.
-    - **Make Alternative Plans**  For locations with few options.
+    - **Make Alternative Plans**  For locations with few options (<3).
 It is unlikely that nearby venues will be satisfactory, so alternative plans should be explored.